YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZTRIGNOTP
 ------------------

-Last used version: V5.4-001

 ZTRIGNOTP, $ZTRIGGER() cannot use update subcodes FILE or ITEM when a TP transaction is in progress ($TLEVEL greater than zero)

 Trigger/Run Time Error: A FILE or ITEM operation of $ZTRIGGER() failed because it attempted to apply a trigger definition inside an ongoing transaction.
-Both FILE and ITEM operations of $ZTRIGGER initiate an implicit transaction to achieve trigger update atomicity, therefore, YottaDB/GT.M does not allow nesting them inside another transaction that potentially might use the very triggers $ZTRIGGER() is attempting to update.
+Both FILE and ITEM operations of $ZTRIGGER initiate an implicit transaction to achieve trigger update atomicity, therefore, YottaDB does not allow nesting them inside another transaction that potentially might use the very triggers $ZTRIGGER() is attempting to update.

 Action: Move all FILE or ITEM operations of $ZTRIGGER() outside the scope of any open transaction.